WebFiori/docs/themes.md

 * A class with the name `AsideSection` which represents side section of the page.
 * A class with the name `FooterSection` which represents footer section of the page.

+**Important:** After generating the theme files, you may need to:
+1. Fix namespace casing issues (change `WebFiori\UI\` to `WebFiori\Ui\`)
+2. Create the corresponding assets directory structure in `public/assets/[ThemeName]/`
+3. Add CSS, JS, and image files as needed

-The following shell output shows actuall run for creating a theme.
+The following shell output shows actual run for creating a theme.

 ```
-php webfiori create --w=theme
+php webfiori create --c=theme

 Enter a name for the new class:
 SuperTheme
-Enter an optional namespace for the class: Enter = "themes"
+Enter an optional namespace for the class: Enter = "Themes"
-myOrganization\theme1
-Where would you like to store the class? (must be a directory inside 'C:\Server\apache2\htdocs\app') Enter = "myOrganization\theme1"
+Themes\SuperTheme

-Creating theme at "C:\Server\apache2\htdocs\app\myOrganization\theme1"...
+Creating theme at "/path/to/app/Themes"...
-Success: Created.
+Info: New class was created at "/path/to/app/Themes".

 ```